kamialie/education/README.md

 https://www.ionos.com/community/server-cloud-infrastructure/docker/understanding-and-managing-docker-container-volumes/
 https://stackoverflow.com/questions/30040708/how-to-mount-local-volumes-in-docker-machine

+Files required to run the application and the data files that applications generates are separeted in Docker world.
+To make data persist no matter what you do with containers - use docker volumes.

 By default all files created inside a container are stored on the writable layer:
 * data doesn't persist when container is deleted
 * writable layer is tightly coupled to the host
 * writing to the writable layer requires a storage driver to manage the filesystem (union filesystem, using Linux kernel - extra abstraction that reduces performance)

+Check [docker run with volume option](#docker-cli) to see how to connect container to existing volume.

 ### Storage types